alex-cracknell/alex-cracknell/README.md

 - 👋 Hi, I’m @alex-cracknell
 - 👀 I’m interested in ...
-Gamedev, Problem Solving, Learning New Stuff...
+Data, Machine Learning, Problem Solving, Learning New Stuff...
 - 🌱 I’m currently learning ...
-C#, Unity and GIT.
+Python.
 - 💞️ I’m looking to collaborate on ...
 Simple projects.
 - 📫 How to reach me ... @actually_alex_c on Twitter